murchie85/cyber_compendium/README.md

 5. IP Address
 An internet version of a home address for your computer, which is identified when it communicates over a network; For example, connecting to the internet (a network of networks).

-cyber security terms computer exploit
 6. Exploit
 A malicious application or script that can be used to take advantage of a computer’s vulnerability.

-cyber security terms data breach
 7. Breach
 The moment a hacker successfully exploits a vulnerability in a computer or device, and gains access to its files and network.

-cyber security terms firewall
 8. Firewall
 A defensive technology designed to keep the bad guys out.
 Firewalls can be hardware or software-based.

-cyber security malware
 9. Malware “the bad guy”
 An umbrella term that describes all forms of malicious software designed to wreak havoc on a computer.
 Common forms include: viruses, trojans, worms and ransomware.

-cyber security terms virus
 10. Virus
 A type of malware aimed to corrupt, erase or modify information on a computer before spreading to others.
 However, in more recent years, viruses like Stuxnet have caused physical damage.

- wannacry ransomware
 11. Ransomware
 A form of malware that deliberately prevents you from accessing files on your computer – holding your data hostage.
 It will typically encrypt files and request that a ransom be paid in order to have them decrypted or recovered.
 For example, WannaCry Ransomware.
 For more information on Ransomware, check out our free Ransomware Guide.

- trojan virus
 12. Trojan horse
 A piece of malware that often allows a hacker to gain remote access to a computer through a “back door”.

- terms computer worm
 13. Worm
 A piece of malware that can replicate itself in order to spread the infection to other connected computers.

-RELATED:  How to Find out if You’re Affected by the Equifax Hack cyber security terms botnet
 14. Bot/Botnet
 A type of software application or script that performs tasks on command, allowing an attacker to take complete control remotely of an affected computer.
 A collection of these infected computers is known as a “botnet” and is controlled by the hacker or “bot-herder”.

-cyber security terms botnet DDoS attack
 15. DDoS
 An acronym that stands for distributed denial of service – a form of cyber attack.
 This attack aims to make a service such as a website unusable by “flooding” it with malicious traffic or data from multiple sources (often botnets).

-cyber security terms spear phishing
 16. Phishing or Spear Phishing
 A technique used by hackers to obtain sensitive information.
 For example, using hand-crafted email messages designed to trick people into divulging personal or confidential data such as passwords and bank account information.

-cyber security terms encryption
 17. Encryption
 The process of encoding data to prevent theft by ensuring the data can only be accessed with a key.

-BYOD bring your own device
 18. BYOD (Bring Your Own Device)
 Refers to a company security policy that allows for employees’ personal devices to be used in business.
 A BYOD policy sets limitations and restrictions on whether or not a personal phone or laptop can be connected over the corporate network.

-cyber security terms pentesting
 19. Pen-testing
 Short for “penetration testing,” this practice is a means of evaluating security using hacker tools and techniques with the aim of discovering vulnerabilities and evaluating security flaws.

-cyber security terms clickjacking
 20. Clickjacking
 A hacking attack that tricks victims into clicking on an unintended link or button, usually disguised as a harmless element.

-We’ve only covered the tip of the iceberg as far as cyber security terms, but this will get you started.
-Take the steps now to ensure that you and your business are protected – knowledge is power!
-Check back with Cybint Solutions for any follow up tips and advice by signing up for our mailing list below.